-Figure 3 shows the global welfare impacts in a scenario without international emission trading (labelled ref; lighter shaded bars) and in a scenario with global emission trading (labelled global; darker shaded bars) for the three different ambition levels on emission reduction NDC (current unconditional pledges), NDC+ (current conditional pledges), and NDC-2C (reductions in line with the 2°C target).
+The Figure shows the global welfare impacts in a scenario without international emission trading (labelled ref; lighter shaded bars) and in a scenario with global emission trading (labelled global; darker shaded bars) for the three different ambition levels on emission reduction NDC (current unconditional pledges), NDC+ (current conditional pledges), and NDC-2C (reductions in line with the 2°C target).
 On the x-axis, individual models are displayed.
 On the y-axis the global welfare changes (in Hicksian equivalent variation (HEV)) relative to a Baseline scenario without ambitious emission reduction targets are displayed.
 On average, the global welfare losses associated with reaching NDC-2C under global emission trading are very similar to global welfare losses associated with reaching the current NDCs (NDC) without international emission trading.

 - Emission reductions that are in line with the temperature targets of the Paris Climate Agreement are achievable with only minor losses in real income if CO2 pricing is cost-efficient.
 Harmonised CO2 pricing via international emissions trading plays a central role in this.